 In late April 2022, the company also agreed to the terms of a settlement with the putative class plaintiffs without any admission of liability or fault.
 In exchange for class-wide releases, and assuming the settlement receives court approval, the company will make a settlement payment of \$5.0 million in cash by December 31, 2022.
 The parties are in the process of documenting and obtaining court approval of the settlement.
 Prior to finalization and court approval, there can be no assurance as to when the settlement will be finalized and approved.
-As of March 31, 2022, we have included \$5.0 million of accrued litigation expense related to this settlement on the condensed consolidated balance sheet.
+As of June 30, 2022, we have included \$5.0 million of accrued litigation expense related to this settlement on the condensed consolidated balance sheet.

-Should either settlement not be approved by the court, we cannot reasonably estimate a range of loss or likelihood of loss beyond the amounts recorded.
+Should the settlement with the class plaintiffs not be approved by the court, we cannot reasonably estimate a range of loss or likelihood of loss beyond the amounts recorded.
 The company intends to defend the case vigorously should that prove necessary.